achul123/MujinaBaseV2/README.md

 Since you don't build using your IDE, make sure you save all the files you edited with your IDE first.

-If security is a concern, you can use the jdk / mave / cmake / visual studio build tools you downloaded yourself from a trusted source, just make sure that they are in your PATH, or edit [env.bat](env.bat)
+If security is a concern, you can use the JDK / Maven / CMake / Visual Studio build tools you downloaded yourself from a trusted source, just make sure that they are in your PATH, or edit [env.bat](env.bat)

 # Using the base

-The actual java cheat that's beeing injected is the maven project in the folder [InjectableJar/InjectableJar](InjectableJar/InjectableJar).\
+The actual Java cheat that's being injected is the Maven project in the folder [InjectableJar/InjectableJar](InjectableJar/InjectableJar).\
 It is the only part of the project you should need to modify most of the time as a user, and where you would code your modules.\
-In this project, Minecraft renamed jar (official client jar but rempped to human readable mcp names) is included as a dependency, and you can refer Minecraft classes in your code.\
+In this project, Minecraft renamed JAR (official client JAR but remapped to human readable MCP names) is included as a dependency, and you can refer Minecraft classes in your code.\
-It can't be built alone, as it depends on the other projects InjectableJar-commons and InjectableJar-processor, so make sure to open your IDE in the parent maven project \
+It can't be built alone, as it depends on the other projects InjectableJar-commons and InjectableJar-processor, so make sure to open your IDE in the parent Maven project \
-Make sure to configure it to use the right jdk version (java 8)
+Make sure to configure it to use the right JDK version (Java 8)

-## Event system
+## Event System
 The real hassle when making an injectable cheat in java, is not really adding the jar to the classpath, it usually takes only one line of code, \
-but actually setting up "events", meaning adding instructions to a game's function so that it calls one of the method in your cheat jar. \
+but actually setting up "events", meaning adding instructions to a game's function so that it calls one of the method in your cheat JAR. \
-Otherwise you just have useless classes in the jvm that are never used. \
+Otherwise you just have useless classes in the JVM that are never used. \
 The @EventHandler annotation allows you to do that. \
-Be aware that the @EventHandler annotation is first checked by the annotation processor for incoherent target method and event handler signature, and will fail the compilation in such cases. \
+Be aware that the @EventHandler annotation is first checked by the annotation processor for mismatched target method and event handler signature, and will fail the compilation in such cases. \
 It is purposefully strict to avoid having surprises at runtime.

 There are some examples in [TestClass.java](InjectableJar/InjectableJar/src/main/java/io/github/lefraudeur/TestClass.java)